SonarSource/sonar-loc-count/README.md

 [Gitlab.com](https://gitlab.com):

 Counts lines of code from a GitLab.com Group or Project.
 Requires to pass [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and the group.
-The token must have read_api and read_repository scopes.The script generates a report per project(File : ***ProjectName***.txt) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.As well as a ***global.txt*** file that indicates the maximum line of code on the repository.
+The token must have read_api and read_repository scopes.The script generates a report per project(File : ***ProjectName.txt***) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.As well as a ***global.txt*** file that indicates the maximum line of code on the repository.

 ```